softlion/XamarinFormsGesture/README.md

  *  `PanCommand (Command<Point>) `where point is the translation in the view from the start point of the pan gesture
  *  `LongPressCommand (Command<Point>) ` where point is the tap position in the view

-Note: swipe commands are not supported on UWP due to a bug (event not received).
-If you find it, notify me!
+# Limitations

 Only commands are supported (PR welcome for events).
 No .NET events.
 So you must use the MVVM pattern (https://developer.xamarin.com/guides/xamarin-forms/xaml/xaml-basics/data_bindings_to_mvvm/).

+Swipe commands are not supported on UWP due to a bug (event not received).
+If you find it, notify me!

+If your command is not receiving events, make sure that:
+- you used the correct handler.
+Ie: the LongPressCommand must be `new Command<Point>(pt => ...)` and won't work with `new Command(() => ...)`.
+- you set IsEnabled="True" and InputTransparent="False" on the element